You may have heard the term “Hidden Mickey” or “Hidden Mickeys” as you have been preparing for your Disney vacation.

 How do I find hidden Mickeys?

-You just have to look – it is a scavenger hunt!
-Finding Mickey is one of the magical parts of Walt Disney World – he is often hiding in plain sight and you just need to notice him!
+You just have to look – it is kind of a scavenger hunt!
+Finding Mickey is one of the magical parts of Walt Disney World.
+He is often hiding in plain sight and you just need to notice him!
 The shape of Mickey Mouse truly is found everywhere on the Disney property.

 Hidden Mickeys are also constantly changing.
 Every time an attraction gets refurbished some Mickeys leave….and new ones may arrive!
 There is no master list of hidden Mickeys due to the changing factor.
 Disney fans are constantly finding new hidden Mickeys in the theme parks.